JIN UK LEE

 While completing his doctorate, Lee received the Merit Award Scholarship and was Opera Assistant for Lyric Theatre at the University of Illinois.
 Performances in Illinois include Ford in Falstaff, Street Singer in The Threepenny Opera, and Riolobo in Florencia en el Amazonas.
 He also sang performances of Inspired Korea, organized by The Consulate General of the Republic of Korea in Chicago, and nationwide in such cities as Detroit, Des Moines, Kansas City, St. Charles (IL), Oak Park (IL), Columbus, and St. Louis.

-In addition to his active schedule as a professional baritone soloist, Dr. Lee is a music director and conductor of five choral groups, including his church choir in the suburbs of Chicago, and serves as an Adjunct Professor at Indiana Wesleyan University in Marion, Indiana.
+In addition to his active schedule as a professional baritone soloist, Dr. Lee is is director of Master of Arts in Worship Korean Track at Northern Seminary Chicago, directs four different Choirs in the Chicago metro area, and serves as an Adjunct Professor at Indiana Wesleyan University in Marion, Indiana.